RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces: Random-Feature Based Newton Method

 where $\phi(\xb,\omegab) : \R^d \rightarrow \R$ is a feature map.
 We can immediately see from \eqref{kernel function} that the kernel function can be approximated via Monte-Carlo sampling as

-where $\{\omegab_s\}_{s=1}^m$ are independent samples from the density $\tau(\omegab)$ and are called {\it random features}.
+where $\{\omegab_s\}_{s=1}^m$ are independent samples from the density $p(\omegab)$ and are called {\it random features}.
 There exist many kernels taking the form \eqref{kernel function}, including shift-invariant kernels \cite{rahimi2008random} and dot product (e.g., polynomial) kernels \cite{kar2012random} (see Table 1 in \cite{yang2014random} for an exhaustive list).
-Gaussian kernel, for example, can be approximated using $\phi(\xb,\omegab)=\sqrt{2}\cos(\omegab^Tx+b)$ where $\omegab$ follows a Gaussian distribution and $b$ has a uniform distribution on $[0,2\pi]$.
+Gaussian kernel, for example, can be approximated using $\phi(\xb,\omegab)=\sqrt{2}\cos(\omegab^\top \xb+b)$ where $\omegab$ follows a Gaussian distribution and $b$ has a uniform distribution on $[0,2\pi]$.
+It is common to assume that the feature map is uniformly bounded (as evident in the case of cosine).
+For simplicity, we assume $\abs{\phi(\xb,\omegab)}\leq 1$ for any $\xb,\wb\in \R^d$.
+Let us now define